believe-that-23/NodeJS_MongoDB-Questions/lecture_15/Q2/problem/ProblemStatement.md

 ## Objectives:

+1. Create a model, using the "bookSchema".
-1. Implement a function to create a new book with the attributes of title, author, genre, copies, and available copies.
+2. Implement a function to create a new book with the attributes of title, author, genre, copies, and available copies.
-2. Develop an endpoint to retrieve book details by providing a book ID.
+3. Develop an endpoint to retrieve book details by providing a book ID.

 ## Expected Output: